FCTC – A Threat to Livelihood

 If poorly executed, it can result in destitution and penury of farmers who today possess a prosperous and successful source of livelihood.
 Thus, a planned and systematic approach needs to be undertaken before arriving at any decision on crop substitution.

-The Report on Tobacco Control in India, published by the Ministry of Health & Family Welfare in 2004, maintains, “Given the existing level of technology, the possibility of an alternative crop to tobacco, purely on economic grounds does not exist”.
+In India, the Report on Tobacco Control, published by the Ministry of Health & Family Welfare in 2004, maintains, “Given the existing level of technology, the possibility of an alternative crop to tobacco, purely on economic grounds does not exist”.
 Moreover, studies conducted by the Central Tobacco Research Institute (CTRI) have also outlined that no single crop is more remunerative than FCV tobacco.
-It has also been proven that tobacco-based cropping systems are more remunerative than non-tobacco cropping systems.

 Therefore, any move by the Indian Government to arbitrarily reduce tobacco cultivation as demanded by tobacco control activists would have a devastating impact on India’s export performance and on the livelihood of millions of farmers, farm workers and their families.